cscart/sdk/README.md

   addon:export [options] [--] <name> <addon-directory> <cart-directory>

 Arguments:
   name                         Add-on ID (name) addon-directory              Path to directory where files should be moved to cart-directory               Path to CS-Cart installation directory

 Options:
   -d, --delete                 Files and directories will be moved instead of being copied.
+      --templates-from-design  Whether to take the add-on templates from "design/themes" path at CS-Cart installation directory and put them at "var/themes_repository" path in the add-on files directory.
+When this option is not specified, the templates are being taken from "var/themes_repository" and also put into "var/themes_repository" directory.
-  -h, --help            Display this help message
-  -q, --quiet           Do not output any message
-  -V, --version         Display this application version
+  -h, --help                   Display this help message -q, --quiet                  Do not output any message -V, --version                Display this application version
       --ansi                   Force ANSI output
       --no-ansi                Disable ANSI output
   -n, --no-interaction         Do not ask any interactive question -v|vv|vvv, --verbose         Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
  Copies or moves all add-on files to the separate directory, preserving the structure of directories.